 It’s been evidenced that Covid-19 has a disproportionate effect on BAME communities.
 The mortality figures are striking: while 32.1% of NHS staff are not white, more than 90% of doctors who died during the pandemic were from BAME backgrounds.

-These additional challenges make entering employment much more difficult.
+These additional challenges make entering employment much more difficult for young people in BAME communities.
 Dealing with grief, caring responsibilities, and poor mental health make it harder to summon the motivation, focus, time and confidence needed to successfully find jobs.
 For young people at a pivotal moment in their school careers, the impact of the virus on education has been reflected in their grades and has affected university offers, throwing yet more obstacles in the path for BAME young people to obtaining good and well-paid employment.

 Employability for BAME young people after Covid-19